tuosuniversity/Vellum/Output/EN/Aware But Stuck/04_Bounded_Compassion.md

 ## Article 3

-### **SEO-Optimized Title:** Navigate Overwhelm: A High-Level Look at the Quantum Mindfulness Framework for Bounded Compassion
+###  Navigate Overwhelm: A High-Level Look at the Quantum Mindfulness Framework for Bounded Compassion

 **Article Body:**